UN-OCHA/rwint9-site/html/modules/custom/reliefweb_api/README.md

 This modules also provides a set of [drush commands](src/Commands/ReliefWebApiCommands.php) to allow (re-)indexing content.

-Ex `drush rapi-i --limit 100 reports` will re-indexed the most 100 recent reports.
+Ex `drush rapi-i --limit 100 reports` will re-index the 100 most recent reports.

 ## Settings